 Hello old friends!
 It’s been a long time since the last episode.
-While the Jimmy Fallon episode had some highlights (Twin Bed may be the best thing I’ve seen so far this year – you heard me right, ‘Lil Baby Aidy!) it was at the end of a semester with some very high highs and some very low lows.
+While the Jimmy Fallon episode had some highlights (Twin Bed is may be the best thing I’ve seen so far this year – you heard me right, ‘Lil Baby Aidy!) it was at the end of a semester with some very high highs and some very low lows.
 Since the last episode, Saturday Night Live also hired a new cast member, Sasheer Zamata, and two new writers.
-I don’t want to go into detail here about why they were hired (The Kerry Washington episode and recap will give you a clue), but suffice to say the new hires were hired for…questionable reasons.
+I don’t want to go into detail here about why they were hired (The Kerry Washington episode and recap will give you a clue), but suffices to say the new hires were hired for…questionable reasons.
 That’s not to say Zamata isn’t talented or that she won’t fit in with the cast, nor is it her fault she’s in the center of a race scandal, but it’ll be interesting to see how she’s used on the show.

 Like always, I’ll be writing the recaps “live,” meaning I’ll watch the sketch and immediately write a short blurb reviewing and recapping it.
 For each segment, I’ll rate it on a scale of 0-5 stars.
 At the end of the piece, I’ll share some quick overall thoughts and the best/worst sketch of the night.